Choose the right watercolor paper

 Loose sheets or Pads: You get watercolor paper as loose sheets as well as in the form of a pad or book.
 Advantage of using a pad is that you can keep them organized at one place.
 Advantage of using loose sheets is that they are cheaper than the pads.

-[I always used to buy A3 size watercolor pads with 20 sheets each.
-But have now started buying loose sheets as I anyways keep them in separate folders] Market Survey and Reviews: If you want you can try to do a market survey of all types of brands of watercolor paper available locally.
+Market Survey and Reviews: If you want you can try to do a market survey of all types of brands of watercolor paper available locally.
 Check their reviews & then purchase the best suitable.
 But never go for the cheapest ones.
 Always ensure paper thickness.
 And if you still feel confused, go by my recommended ones.
 [I have tried other brands with same thickness & size mentioned, but still the quality was not at all satisfactory.
 They were very thin which warped so easily.
 The brands I suggested are tried and tested by me.
-I have more than 150 paintings created on these sheets and they are just excellent quality]
+I have more than 200 paintings created on these sheets and they are just excellent quality]

 Recommendations: I have collated all these suggestions based on my personal experiences which I thought would help beginners.
 Some are tips which I felt would have helped me a lot if I knew them when I was a beginner.
 Some are points that I realized when I take workshops and students do not get the desired effect because their art materials were not right.
 Hence I started writing these tips so that it might be helpful to someone like you who has just started painting or are facing problems in a specific area.
 [Please try to use these tips as much as you feel adequate]